dnasko/rubble/README.md

 * `rubble.pl` a symbolic link to the rubble.pl script.
 Let's you run RUBBLE after you have databases built.
 * `./scripts` the scripts directory, which has all of the important bits.

+**RUBBLE has one external dependency, and it's NCBI BLAST+**.
+Before you can run this pipeline you will need to be sure that all executables (especially blastp, makeblastdb, and blastdbcmd) are installed on your machine and included in your PATH.
+[Latest versions of BLAST binaries are located here](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).

 3. Using RUBBLE
 ---------------

 Acknowledgements